Nikon D7200 vs Panasonic GX9

 It is notable that the D7200 has a microphone port, which is missing on the GX9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D7200 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7200 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Nikon D7200 or the Panasonic GX9 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.